 Looking back my time in Florence was enjoyable as I did so many great things.
 I climbed the Leaning Tower of paisa all the way to the top and even ventured out on a mini day trip to Rome.
 Where I got the chance to toss coins into Trevi Fountain and make a wish.
 I can’t recall what I wished for, but I do remember making a bold promise to return to the city and as the saying goes “so said, so done.”

-The opportunity to retrace my steps was presented to me by my cousin, who wanted to celebrate her upcoming graduation from her Maters (yasss Girl) with a quick trip.
-Without any reluctance, I accepted the invitation to return to Rome after 12 years and this is how it all went down.
+The opportunity to retrace my steps was presented to me by my cousin, who wanted to celebrate her upcoming graduation, my girl got herself a Masters degree (yasss Girl).
+I accepted the invitation to return to Italy after 11 years and this is how it all went down.

 Destination: Rome for 5 days